djcloudking/aws-projects/10_Creating a static website in S3/Creating a static website in S3.md

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/eb7d666c-9eaf-4690-a5bf-dd2fe852dc77)

 Voilà!
 You now have a website hosted on Amazon S3.
-This website is available at the Amazon S3 website endpoint.
+This website is available at the AWS S3 website endpoint.

 Thank you for reading and/or following along!
 Please stay tuned for all my upcoming projects, and feel free to check out the rest of my tutorials.